 To date, this company has seen more than 800 of its components reach their EOL.
 Yet it has been able to proactively manage and mitigate the potential risks to its customers' operations by making the necessary advance purchases and holding inventory on more than 500 of these EOL components.

 Designing for Performance and Compliance

-Engineers at the company are also effectively leveraging another tool, the IHS Markit BOM Manager, for new product designs by loading in a bill of material (BOM) for a new computer design.
+Engineers at the company are also effectively leveraging another tool, the BOM Intelligence™ from IHS Markit, for new product designs by loading in a bill of material (BOM) for a new computer design.
 During this design and testing phase, it is critical for the design engineers to understand if any of the parts are going to be discontinued or if the predicted life cycle of a component has changed.
-In addition, the company's engineers can utilize the parts alternative capability within IHS Markit BOM Manager.
+In addition, the company's engineers can utilize the parts alternative capability within BOM Intelligence.

 Finally, this global oil services leader makes effective use of IHS Markit solutions to ensure compliance with key industry standards and government regulations.
-For example, since its computer equipment is widely deployed across Europe and other countries that are subject to Registration, Evaluation, Authorisation and Restriction of Chemicals (REACH) and Restriction of Hazardous Substances Directive (RoHS) regulations, the company leverages the regulation details in IHS Markit BOM Manager to ensure it stays in compliance with the latest REACH and RoHS component regulations updates.
-The company also needs to ensure that they do not ship any ITAR restricted components overseas so they rely on IHS Markit Export Compliance details for assistance.
+For example, since its computer equipment is widely deployed across Europe and other countries that are subject to Registration, Evaluation, Authorization and Restriction of Chemicals (REACH) and Restriction of Hazardous Substances Directive (RoHS) regulations, the company leverages the regulation details in BOM Intelligence to ensure it stays in compliance with the latest REACH and RoHS component regulations updates.
+The company also needs to ensure that they do not ship any ITAR restricted components overseas, so they rely on IHS Markit Content Services for Export Compliance Services.